epilot-dev/docs/docs/automation/automation-flows.md

   - Sends an Email using an Email Template, which can contain variables from the triggering entity and all relations
 - **Create Document**
   - Generates a document file attachment using a document template
-- **Create Opportunity**
+- **Create Order**
-  - A special action to create Order and Opportunity entities from handled epilot Journeys
+  - Creates an Order entity with product line items from submission data.
+Supports custom mappings for order entity.